me3zaAKAgoat/dtb-legacy/README.md

 - Learn and master ReactJS.
 - How to make a Smoothly animated website.
 - How to implement a system where the state of the application is saved to the database as things change in real time.
-- Write clean performant code and maintainable JS code.
+- Write clean, performant and maintainable JS code.
 - Write readable, well-documented and frequently commented code.
 - Learn how to manage git repositories.
 - How to make an app that uses modern web dev techniques.